-In sampling floodwaters after Harvey, Stadler is particularly interested in the microbial communities present.
-Right now, she and her colleagues are using 16s rRNA sequencing to profile the microbial communities present.
+In floodwaters sampled after Harvey, Stadler was particularly interested in the microbial communities present.
+Currently, she and her colleagues are using 16S ribosomal RNA sequencing to profile the microbial communities present.
 However, she doesn’t have data from before the flood.
 “That’s actually one of the biggest concerns I have,” she says.
 “That, from a scientific perspective, we don’t have baseline data to compare it to.”

+Elsewhere, researchers are sampling components in their environment and investigating the unique microbial communities that exist.
 Sewage, for example, teems with a host of microbes and viruses that could be pathogenic.
-One team of researchers at the Massachusetts Institute of Technology in Cambridge, Massachusetts, called “Underworlds” is using technology to understand the microbial composition of sewage.
+One team of researchers (called Underworlds) from the Massachusetts Institute of Technology in Cambridge is using technology to understand the microbial composition of sewage.
 Tapping into this reservoir of information, project manager Newsha Ghaeli says, can help cities and municipalities monitor urban health patterns.
-While the project is not there yet—team members are still manually sampling sewage and performing metagenomic analysis on these samples—their hope is that this type of platform can be automated and used in real time to help inform public health risks and decisions.
+While the project has not yet reached that point (team members are still manually sampling sewage and performing a metagenomic analysis on these samples), their hope is that this type of platform can be automated and used in real time to help communicate public health risks and decisions.

 Understanding the Medical Needs of the Community

-In 2006, a group of researchers at Boston Children’s Hospital founded HealthMap, a tool that aids in the real-time surveillance of emerging public health risks.
-HealthMap takes data from local health departments, travelers, eyewitness reports, and governments and organizes it so that people who utilize their app, “Outbreaks Near Me,” can be alerted of any health risks in their neighborhood.
-App users can also set a notice so that they can be automatically alerted when an outbreak is happening in their neighborhood.
+In 2006, a group of researchers at Boston Children’s Hospital founded HealthMap, a tool that aids the real-time surveillance of emerging public health risks.
+HealthMap takes data from local health departments, travelers, eyewitness reports, and governments and organizes these data so that people who utilize their app, Outbreaks Near Me, can be alerted to any health risks in their neighborhood.
+App users can also set a notice to be automatically alerted when an outbreak is occurring nearby.
 (ProMED and HealthMap collaborate in their efforts to provide real-time information on health hazards.)

-Researchers at the University of Arizona Zuckerman College of Public Health have recently developed Kidenga (Figure 6, below), a crowdsourcing app aimed to detect outbreaks of Zika.
-The app allows public health investigators to track the location of mosquitos, and identify people with symptoms of illness.
-Kidenga uses data from citizen scientists to track data on the Aedes aegypti mosquito, which not only transmits Zika, but also viruses like dengue and chikungunya.
+Researchers with the Zuckerman College of Public Health at the University of Arizona, Tucson, have recently developed Kidenga (Figure 6, below), a crowdsourcing app aimed at detecting outbreaks of Zika.
+The app allows public health investigators to track the location of mosquitos and identify people with symptoms of illness.
+Kidenga uses information from citizen scientists to track data on Aedes aegypti (the yellow fever mosquito), which transmits not only Zika but also viruses like dengue and chikungunya.

-- Saulnier DD, Ribacke KB, Schreeb JV.
-“No calm after the storm: a systematic review of human health following flood and storm disasters.”
-Prehosp Disaster Med. doi: 10.1017/S1049023X17006574 (October 2017)
+- D. D. Saulnier, K. B. Ribacke, and J. V. Schreeb, “No calm after the storm: A systematic review of human health following flood and storm disasters,” Prehospital Disaster Medicine, Oct.
+2017. doi: 10.1017/S1049023X17006574.